Frequently Asked Questions (FAQs)

 A: Yes, cardholder records are updated with current data from the incoming files daily from banks.

-A. No. Once a cardholder confirms fraud via text or voice, the auto-dialer will automatically call the cardholder and connect them to a fraud analyst.
+A. Once a cardholder confirms fraud via text or voice, the auto-dialer will automatically call the cardholder and connect them to a fraud analyst.
 If it is a voice call, the cardholder will be immediately connected to a fraud analyst upon confirmation of fraud, during the hours of 8 am-9 pm each day.
 If the cardholder confirms fraud after hours, they will not be called until 8 am.

 Q: What information will be used to verify your identity should you opt to call in?